 S. V. Krishna Reddy

 S. V. Krishna Reddy is an Indian director, best known for Tamil cinema.
-S. V. Krishna Reddy began their career in 1993.
-With over 60 credits to their name and an average audience rating of 7.1, S. V. Krishna Reddy remains one of the most prolific and celebrated talents in the industry.
+S. V. Krishna Reddy began their career in 1993 and has been a prominent figure in the industry for over 33 years.
+With over 60 credits to their name, S. V. Krishna Reddy remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, S. V. Krishna Reddy's career remains one of the longest and most celebrated in Tamil cinema.

 See all 60 credits →